DatabayAG/his_in_one_proxy/docs/his_in_one_middleware_installation_and_configuration.md

 * _login_suffix_: String which should be appended to login name
 * _blocked_ids_: Array of ids for inactive Accounts you can query the blocked ids from your HISinOne with:
     `php cmd.php gb`
+* _blocked_form_of_studies_ids_: Array of blocked form of studies ids.
+These ids can be queried with `php cmd.php gf`
+* _remove_duplicate_degree_programmes_: If true, duplicate degreeProgrammes with the same title from courses with multiple study forms will be removed
 * _text_: Which function should be used to retrieve a text from an object, possible values are:
   * getShortText
   * getDefaultText